HalcyonGray/Photo-Album-Project/README.txt

 -The program will start up the program and open a small window called Photo Album Creation Tool

 ADMIN LOGIN~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*Please note that you can enter multiple tags in at once when typing tags into the "Enter Tag:" text box.
+*To do this, you must put a semicolon between tags.
+For example "Enter Tag: FirstTag;SecondTag"

 Adding Photos database:
 -Select the "Admin Login" button
 -A larger window will open *(If you have not uploaded pictures before this window will be empty)